-- (a) An administrator must:
+(a) An administrator must:

-- (1) Have a minimum of two years of prior experience providing direct care or supervision to individuals with developmental disabilities and be one of the following:
+(1) Have a minimum of two years of prior experience providing direct care or supervision to individuals with developmental disabilities and be one of the following:

 - (A) A Registered Behavior Technician.

-- (B) A Licensed Psychiatric Technician. - (C) A Qualified Behavior Modification Professional. - (b) An administrator must complete the Residential Services Orientation as required pursuant to Section 56003(b). - (c) In addition to the training required by Section 59007(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, administrators receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor. - (1) Administrators shall maintain current certifications in first aid and cardiopulmonary resuscitation. - (2) The licensee shall maintain the certifications in facility personnel records. - (3) Cardiopulmonary resuscitation certification must be renewed annually.
+- (B) A Licensed Psychiatric Technician.

+- (C) A Qualified Behavior Modification Professional.

+(b) An administrator must complete the Residential Services Orientation as required pursuant to Section 56003(b).

+(c) In addition to the training required by Section 59007(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, administrators receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor from one of the following:

+(1) Administrators shall maintain current certifications in first aid and cardiopulmonary resuscitation. the American Red Cross;